finbourne/lusid-sdk-python-preview/sdk/docs/CorporateActionSourcesApi.md

 [EARLY ACCESS] BatchUpsertCorporateActions: Batch upsert corporate actions (instrument transition events) to corporate action source.

 Create or update one or more corporate actions in a particular corporate action source.
 Failures are identified in the body of the response.
 If a corporate action is upserted at exactly the same effective datetime as a transaction for the same instrument, the corporate action takes precedence.
 Depending on the nature of the corporate action, this may mean it affects the transaction.
+The maximum number of corporate actions that this method can upsert per request is 10,000.

 ### Example